willloe/MSML640_Group10/README.md

 1. Download or regenerate the synthetic layouts using the scripts in `packages/diffusion/Javad/`.
 2. Ensure the dataset paths referenced in `Diffusion_Pipeline.ipynb` (and/or `src/diffusion_pipeline.py`) match where your images and JSON files actually live.
+3. For classifier, make sure to refer each of the respective README files in order to setup.

 ## Running the Diffusion Pipeline